okfn/opendatahandbook-old/source/following-up/making-things.rst

 ==============================================

-The structure of these competitions is that a number of datasets are released and programmers participate within a short time-frame, running from as little as 48 hours to a few weeks, to develop applications.
+The structure of these competitions is that a number of datasets are released and programmers then have a short time-frame - running from as little as 48 hours to a few weeks - to develop applications using the data.
 A prize is then awarded to the best application.
 Competitions have been held in a number of countries including the UK, the US, Norway, Australia, Spain, Denmark and Finland.